Bram-Simon/mosna_documentation/docs/source/theoretical_concepts.rst

 -------------

 Assortativity can be defined as a tendency of links to exist between nodes with similar attributes [1]_.
-With the advent of spatial methods at the single-cell level, assortativity has also become a topic of interest for the analysis of cellular networks.
-In this case, node attributes can be cellular phenotypes.
-Assortativity can then tell us something about which phenotypes are often found together (positive assortativity) and which phenotypes show avoidant behavior (negative assortativity).
+It is a general measure of preferential interactions between nodes that share the same attributes, expressed as a single scalar value.
+These attributes can, for example, be cell type labels or marker positiveness.
+In mosna, assortativity is used to quantify preferential interactions between different cell types or spots (attributes), where attributes that are often found together have a positive assortativity value those that show avoidant behavior a negative assortativity value.

 Interactions between neighboring cells are known to underpin many physiological processes, including immune responses [2]_.
-Hence, assortativity can potentially provide valuable insights into which interactions are occurring in specific samples.
-Since assortativity can be calculated for all phenotype pairs in a cellular network, we can obtain a large number of features and make cross-sample comparisons.
+Hence, assortativity can potentially provide valuable insights into which interactions are occurring in resected tissue that is analyzed with any type of spatial imaging technique.
+Since assortativity can be calculated for all attribute pairs in a cellular network, it is possible to obtain a large number of features and make cross-sample comparisons.
 Adding clinical data enables us to investigate which of these features have predictive power to predict target features in the clinical dataset.
+This could enable biomarker discovery.

+**Network Attribute Randomization**

 However, calculating assortativity is not a straightforward task.
 The relative proportion of cell types in the network affects the apparent assortativity: if there are many cells of the same type in a network, most of the edges in that network will be between cells of the same type [3]_.
 As a result the network will appear very assortative [3]_.
-To correct for this bias, MOSNA performs network attribute randomization, shuffling the assignment of values of each attribute to the cells [3]_.
-With this method, the number of cells positive for each attribute and the links between the cells are preserved.
+To correct for this, MOSNA performs network attribute randomization, shuffling the assignment of values of each attribute to the cells [3]_.
+With this method, the number of cells that are positive for each attribute and the links between the cells are preserved.

 In MOSNA, the 'N_shuffle' parameter is used for this purpose, by specifying the number of randomizations.
 This process is then repeated N times.
 It is important to choose the number of randomizations high enough so that all phenotypes in a sample get satisfactory coverage.
 Especially when several cell types occur far fewer in a sample than others,